 Covent Garden is awash with tourists enjoying the plaza’s street performers and musicians.
 Given its proximity to the West End’s many theatres, it’s hard to beat for a pre- or post-show dinner.
 Here’s Culture Trip’s guide to the area’s best theatre restaurants.

-This relaxed yet elegant all-day British brasserie on the cobbles of Covent Garden plaza is the sister venue to nearby celebrity haunt, The Ivy.
-Although an obvious step down from the luxury of its sibling, the food at Ivy Market Garden is a solid crowd-pleaser, with several dishes inspired by Ivy staples (albeit more accessible versions).
+This relaxed yet elegant all-day British brasserie on the cobbles of Covent Garden Piazza is the sister venue to nearby celebrity haunt, The Ivy.
+Although a step down from the luxury of its sibling, the food at The Ivy Market Garden is a solid crowd-pleaser, with several dishes inspired by Ivy staples (albeit more accessible versions).

-Cafe Murano is understated on the outside, and all elegance inside, with a long marble dining bar and dark leather benches.
-The daily printed menu is dominated by Northern Italian dishes, with a focus on hearty, big-flavoured, slow-cooked peasant classics, complemented by a 100 percent Italian wine list.
-While a meal here normally adds up quite quickly, the pre- and post-theatre menu is a great value.
+Cafe Murano is understated on the outside and all elegance inside, with a long marble dining bar and dark leather benches.
+The daily printed menu is dominated by Northern Italian dishes, with a focus on hearty, big-flavoured, slow-cooked classics, complemented by a 100 percent Italian wine list.
+While a meal here normally adds up quite quickly, the pre- and post-theatre menu is great value.